james75/XeroBundle/README.md

        ...
    ```

-3. Register the bundle in your `app/AppKernel.php`:
+3. Add the config for your account details:

    ``` yaml
     black_optic_xero: